-Perhaps you noticed that up to now waypoints were created with default names like e.g. Personal Note 2.
+Perhaps you noticed that waypoints from personal note were created with default names like e.g. Personal Note 2.
 If you want to perform more advanced waypoint operations from your personal notes you have to use advanced waypoint syntax.
 With this you can: